ApryseSDK/pdftron-react-native/API.md

 ```

 #### rememberLastUsedTool
-boolean, optional, defaults to true
+boolean, optional, defaults to true, Android only

 Defines whether the last tool used in the current viewer session will be the tool selected upon starting a new viewer session.